“I have married a wife; and therefore I cannot come.”

 Picture: St Thomas More, His Father and His Descendants – Lockey, after Holbein (Source – Wiki Commons CC)

 In Preparing for Tyranny Part I, we considered Solzhenitsyn’s advice for those who fall into the Gulag apparatus, including his hard words on how they should consider their loved ones:

-“For me, those I love have died; and for them, I have died.”SOLZHENITSYN, THE GULAG ARCHIPELAGO VOL I, HARPER PERENNIAL, LONDON 2007 P 130
+“For me, those I love have died; and for them, I have died.”SOLZHENITSYN, THE GULAG ARCHIPELAGO VOL I, p 130

 This is particularly relevant to the early stages before conviction and sentencing, when the tyrannical forces are doing their best to leverage their victims into making false confessions, denouncing or betraying others, committing grotesque immorality or doing other things that soil a man’s conscience.

 In this piece I want to address a real, legitimate fear about refusing to comply with tyranny.